codepath/android_guides/Push-Notifications-Setup-for-Parse.md

               android:value="@string/gcm_sender_id"/>
 ```

 NOTE: Make sure the `id:` is used as the prefix (Android treats any metadata value that has a string of digits as an integer so Parse prefixes this value).
-If you forget this step, Parse will register with its own Sender ID but you will see `SenderID mismatch` errors when trying to issue push notifications.
+In the latest Parse Android SDK, if you forget this step, you will not register correctly with GCM.

 #### Add Push Permissions